CodeHub-UGA/Languages/C++/README.md

 <br>

 # Examples of C++ uses:
-C++ is an extremely fast language, and is often the best choice when required peak efficiency.
+C++ is an extremely fast language, and is often the best choice when peak efficiency is required.
 Do note that major projects/applications will use a number of different languages, and not one exclusively.

 - Operating Systems (partially):
    - Most kernels are written in C (not C++)